 The primary market for our robots and automation tools are businesses that cannot find affordable or reliable labor to perform certain task.
 We believe that the current economic environment provides conditions that should drive growth.
-As of October 2022, the number of open job opportunities nearly doubles the number of unemployed Americans.
+As of April 2023, the number of open job opportunities nearly doubles the number of unemployed Americans with over 10 million job openings.
 Two of the largest markets for our service robots are restaurants and hotels.
-As of 2022, there are over 660,000 restaurants operating in the U,S, employing almost 15 million people.
+As of 2022, there are over 660,000 restaurants operating in the U.S. employing almost 15 million people.
 As of 2022, there are over 130,000 hotels and motels currently in operation in the U.S. representing over five million hotel rooms.
 According to an American Hotel and Lodging Association survey, 97% of its members reported a worker shortage.
 More recently, Federal Reserve Chair Jerome Powell stated in his speech on November 30th, 2022 that there is a "current labor force shortfall of roughly 3-1/2 million people."